microsoft/AzureML-R-template/02-logging/README.md

 The R `mlflow` and `carrier` packages are installed for support of mlflow APIs and serialization of R models to register via MLflow.

-**Deprecated** The  `azureml.mlflow`  package defines a helper function to reformat the Azure ML tracking URI into a compatible format for R MLflow.

-Azure ML/MLflow integration is now managed by functions in the `azureml_utils.R` file.
-This file should be sourced in your R code to enable using MLflow for logging.
+Azure ML/MLflow integration is managed by functions in the `azureml_utils.R` file.
+This file should be be placed in the snapshot directory your R source code is and sourced in your R code to enable using MLflow for logging.
 Functions in this file set the correct MLflow tracking URL to use Azure ML as a backend as well as manage the Azure ML token refresh for long-running jobs.

 After sourcing `azureml_utils.R`, your R code should set the `MLFLOW_PYTHON_BIN` and `MLFLOW_BIN` environment variables to point to the azureml.mlflow instance of mlflow to avoid duplicate installations of mlflow.
 This also removes the necessity to run `mlflow::install_mlflow()` from R.